eiffel-community/eiffel-intelligence-frontend/wiki/markdown/curl-examples.md

 * [/subscriptions](#subscriptions)

 #### Specified back-end
 As a user of the front-end you may want to specify your own back-end URL if you do not want to use the default back-end.
 This is possible to do by injecting the back-end URL as a query parameter.
 The parameters key should be `backendurl` then enter the full HTTP URL you wish to use.
 This back-end instance does not have to be specified in the list of available instances.

-An example of a way to add such parameter is examplified below, note that the "?" indicates that parameters has been added to the front-end url.
-`localhost:8080` is the front-end url, and we want to access the context path /authentication but on URL `http://127.0.0.1:8090/` that is the back-end we wish to use.
+An example of a way to add such parameter is exemplified below, note that the "?" indicates that parameters has been added to the front-end url.`localhost:8080` is the front-end url, and we want to access the context path /authentication but on URL `http://127.0.0.1:8090/` that is the back-end we wish to use.

     curl -X GET http://localhost:8080/authentication?backendurl="http://127.0.0.1:8090/"

-Example with Tomcat:
+Example with Eiffel Intelligence front-end deployed with Tomcat, and the context path /eifrontend/:

     curl -X GET http://localhost:8080/eifrontend/authentication?backendurl="http://127.0.0.1:8090/eibackend/"

 This way of entering the `backendurl` may be the easiest way.
-It works with GET, POST and PUT requests.
-Currently entering just a back-end name is not supported.
+It works with all CRUD operations.

 **Note: It is not possible to add the `backendurl` parameter as a JSON parameter.**